BapDanSI/DMML2022_SWATCH/README.md

 3. predictions submitted 11.12.22 at 3pm (with on alternativ KNN prediction, less accurate, at 3:30pm)

 ### 5. DataProjectV1.8.3
 This is our second iteration
 1. only 4 models (no alternativ model like requested), like the first one.
 2. best model is X
-3. predictions submitted 11.12.22 at 3pm (with on alternativ KNN prediction, less accurate, at 3:30pm)

-### 5. DataProjectV1.8.4
-This is our second iteration
-1. only 4 models (no alternativ model like requested), like the first one.
-2. best model is X